KukovecRok/Adversarial-image-perturbation-AlexNet-NiaPy-GARI/README.md

 * a) Evaluate the difference between original and recreated picture - something similiar to RMSE - average difference in pixel - bigger differences (errors) get bigger punishment
 * ?)
 Should NiaPy change only targeted parts of the picture - used in CNN prediction?
 ![CNN Layers - Visualization of the activation maps](https://miro.medium.com/max/785/1*mzmytBNCTO3CEKtpCVxIRA.png)
 * [DONE] Transforming "bejzbol.jpeg" to same shape as array "iskanje", running NiaPy over it and displaying newly created picture.
 * [SOLVED] Using cv2.
-Found bug, that does not display image from array, if array has been modified whatsoever.
+Found a bug, that does not display image from numpy array, if array has been modified whatsoever.

 ![Baseball](./bejzbol.JPEG?raw=true)